Bill Cullen: Physical disability

 As a consequence of these arrangements, many of Cullen's peers were likewise unaware of his disability, which occasionally led to awkward situations.
 In the August 2010 issue of GQ under the heading "Epic Tales of Embarrassment", Mel Brooks related the following story to writer Steve Heisler:

 The week of October 17–21 in 1966—that would make me about 40—was a special celebrity week on Eye Guess.
 Bill Cullen was the host.
 The game was very similar to Concentration.
 I was teamed up with Julia Meade.
 Remember her?
 Actress, very pretty young lady, blonde...
 Okay, never mind.
 I don't think I won, but I did get the take-home game.
 Anyway, the show is over, and I start walking toward the podium to say good night to Bill, to thank him for having me on.
 He starts coming toward me cross-stage, and I don't know what he's doing.
 His feet are flopping.
 His hands are flying everywhere.
 He's doing this kind of wacky walk-of-the-unfortunates that Jerry Lewis used to do.
 So I figured, what the hell, I'll join him.
 I start doing, I dunno, this multiple-sclerosis walk, flapping my arms and doing the Milton Berle cross legs—my own Jerry Lewis impression...
 And Julia is whispering, "No!
 He's crippled, Mel!"
 I don't even hear her.
 Finally we meet in the middle, we hug, and he says to me, "You know, you're the only comic who's ever had the nerve to make fun of my crippled walk.
 Everyone's so careful, it makes me feel even worse."
 And I realize, Oh, my God, this guy is really crippled!
 It was my worst moment — and if you weren't me, probably the funniest thing that ever happened.

 In the fall of 1969, shortly after Eye Guess ended, Cullen fell seriously ill.
 Diagnosed with pancreatitis and requiring major surgery, Cullen took time off from work to recuperate.
 When he returned to television, particularly his position on the panel for To Tell The Truth, his physical appearance had drastically changed; along with letting his hair grow out, his pancreatitis had caused him to lose over 30 lb, leaving his face gaunt and wrinkled.

 Hobbies

-Cullen was a midget-car racer, and he was a member of the United States civil defense air auxiliary.
+Cullen was a midget-car racer, and he was a member of the United States Civil Air Patrol.

 Death

-Cullen, a smoker for most of his life, died on July 7, 1990, of lung cancer at his home in Bel Air, Los Angeles, aged 70.
+Cullen was a heavy smoker, and died of lung cancer in 1990.
 His widow, Ann Roemheld Macomber, died on July 21, 2018.